Date enacted or revised:

-- Prior to a faculty member teaching a course she/he has not previously been approved by the dean to teach, the department head must examine the course description and learning outcomes and determine if the faculty member is qualified according to SACSCOC guidelines to teach the course.
+- Prior to a faculty member teaching a course she/he has not previously been approved by the dean to teach, the department head must examine the course description and student learning outcomes and determine if the faculty member is qualified according to SACSCOC guidelines to teach the course.

-- Transcripts from Foreign Universities: Prospective faculty submitting transcripts from foreign universities or schools must have the coursework evaluated for equivalency to United States accredited coursework by a University approved agency.
+- Transcripts from Foreign Universities: Prospective faculty submitting transcripts from foreign universities or schools must have the coursework evaluated for equivalency to United States-accredited coursework by a University-approved agency.
 The prospective faculty member is responsible for the cost of the evaluation.
 McNeese typically accepts evaluations by World Education Services (www.wes.org) or Educational Credential Evaluators, Inc. (www.ece.org).

 - Transcripts from Non-Regional Accredited Institutions: The hiring of faculty whose qualifying degree is from a non-regionally accredited institution in the United States will be considered on a case by case basis.
 Specific colleges or departments may have guidelines that prevent hiring faculty from non-regional accredited institutions.
-Should a dean and department head consider the credential from a non-regional accredited institution, significant additional criteria beyond the usual must be documented and submitted to the Office of Institutional Research and Effectiveness for review and consideration.
+Should a dean and department head consider the credential from a non-regionally-accredited institution, significant additional criteria beyond the usual must be documented and submitted to the Office of Institutional Research and Effectiveness for review and consideration.